 - Friends with health issues – their experience of the pandemic

 Pull out a pile of cardboard index cards and write each year in order on one side of the index cards.
-On the other, write a word or sentence that summarises the turning point that you want to include.
+On the other, write a word or sentence that summarises the Turning Point that you want to include.
 You’re going to write freely on these turning points in your diaries, to really get to the heart of what happened, and how, and when, and how you felt about it.

 What I love about this method is that once you hone in on specific dates, you can allocate your writing time to that specific index card.
 Fleshing out scenes, you can consult world events, diaries, library archives, photos, even find music that was popular at that time.

 It’s a great way to break down the overwhelm as well, when you think your memoir has to be about your entire life.

 For my memoir A Letter From Paris, here’s the kinds of things I put on my chronological cards at the outline phase:

 - Memories of dad (age 4 or 5)